Particular/docs.particular.net/nservicebus/operations/metrics.md

 Metrics collects information to measure endpoint health and performance.

-## Enabling Metrics
+## Enabling NServiceBus.Metrics

 snippet: Metrics-Enable

-## Reporting Metrics data
+## Reporting metrics data

 Metrics can be reported to a number of different locations.
 Each location is updated on a separate interval.
-If an interval is not specified then the default interval is used.
-The default interval is 30 seconds but it can adjusted:
+If an interval is not specified then the default interval of 30 seconds is used.
+To change the default interval:

 snippet: Metrics-DefaultInterval

-### To NServiceBus Log
+### To NServiceBus log

 Metrics data can be written to the [NServiceBus Log](/nservicebus/logging/).

 snippet: Metrics-Log

-NOTE: Metrics will be written to the log at the Info log level.
+NOTE: Metrics will be written to the log at the INFO log level.

 ### To trace log